Download Your Surgery Guide

 From Start to Finish — Comparing the Patient’s Photos

-At ME Plastic Surgery, Dr. Felmont Eaves and Dr. Gabriele Miotto enjoy documenting their patients’ aesthetic changes with photographs.
-Once a patient’s healing is complete, the doctors and patients view these photos together.
+At ME Plastic Surgery, Dr. Gabriele Miotto documents her patients’ aesthetic changes with photographs.
+Once a patient’s healing is complete, the doctor and patients view these photos together.

 Potential Risks and Complications of Upper Lip Surgery